Geoffrey Waddington

 Geoffrey Waddington (September 23, 1904, Leicester, England - January 3, 1966, Toronto) was a Canadian conductor and violinist.

 Waddington was raised in Lethbridge, Alberta, where he began playing violin as a child; he was conducting by the time he was twelve years old.
 In 1922, he began working in radio and also took a position at the Toronto Conservatory of Music.
-In 1947 he began conducting for the CBC, and in 1952 founded the CBC Symphony Orchestra, which he led and directed through 1964.
+In 1947 he began conducting for the CBC, eventually becoming its music director.
+In 1952 he founded the CBC Symphony Orchestra, which he directed until it folded in 1964, by which time it was the last surviving network-broadcasting symphonic orchestra in North America.
 His position at CBC made him influential in identifying and popularizing Canadian classical musicians of distinction, and he commissioned several works from Canadian composers.